On classification of (self-dual) higher-spin gravities in flat space: Amplitudes

 We can also demonstrate the vanishing of amplitudes in the presence of a gauge group.
 Remember that in this case we can separate the colour factor and rewrite it in the form

 By considering a single colour-ordered amplitude, namely $[1234]$, since the same is valid for the others, we obtain

 Here, we include both even- and odd-derivative vertices in the sum.

 Again, examples exist where the amplitude does not vanish.
-For instance, in the lower spin theory with an $F^2\phi$ and/or $F^3$ interactions, the amplitude $A(1111)$ can be nonzero, thanks to the freedom of the product $C^{1,1,0}C^{0,1,1}$.
+For instance, in the lower-spin theory with an $F^2\phi$ and/or $F^3$ interactions, the amplitude $A(1111)$ can be nonzero, thanks to the freedom of the product $C^{1,1,0}C^{0,1,1}$.

 In principle, there seems to be no obstruction to extending the analysis of \cite{Skvortsov:2018jea,Skvortsov:2020wtf,Skvortsov:2020gpn} to show that all tree-level amplitudes vanish, up to the small caveat we discussed, for any generic $n$-pt scattering in all chiral higher-spin theories.